 Spring Wildlife at Baddesley Clinton

-Spring is a wonderful time of year to spot wildlife as it wakes up from the long winter sleep, and our 150 acres of parkland, farmland and woodland provide many different types of habitat for you to explore.
+Spring is a wonderful time of year for the animals at Baddesley as the wildlife starts to wake up from the long winter sleep, and our 150 acres of parkland, farmland and woodland provide many different types of habitat for the Warwickshire wildlife to thrive.

-As the season progresses more and more baby animals and birds might be seen.
-Given the number of ducks which have made Baddesley their home, you are almost certain to see plenty of ducklings.
+As the season progresses, more and more baby animals and birds start to make Baddesley their home.
+Given the number of ducks which have here at Baddesley, there are always plenty of ducklings.

-Explore round our stew pond and you might spot some spawn.
-But is it frog spawn or toad spawn?
+Our stew pond is usually full of spawn, but is it frog spawn or toad spawn?
 It’s easy to tell – frog spawn comes in shapeless clumps, but toads lay theirs in neat strings.

 Not strictly wildlife, the sheep are owned and managed by our tenant farmer.
 It’s always lovely to watch the spring lambs gambolling around in the fields.

-A word of warning: don’t approach the Canada geese if they have young.
-They are very protective and will chase you off if you get too close!
+A word of warning: don’t approach Canada geese if they have young.
+They are very protective!

-We’d love to see any photos you manage to take.
+We’d love to see any photos you have taken on a visit to Baddesley.
 Please share them on social media!